John Greer (sculptor)

 John Greer RCA (born 1944) is a Canadian sculptor who likes to bring cultural and natural history together.
 One critic calls him one of Canada's most philosophically minded artists.
 He looks to ancient Celtic stones and Greek sculpture for inspiration.
-Greer was the catalyst behind "Halifax Sculpture," a 1990s movement, rooted in minimalism and conceptualism.
+Greer was the catalyst behind "Halifax Sculpture", a 1990s movement, rooted in minimalism and conceptualism.

 Life and work

 Born in Amherst, Nova Scotia, Greer studied Fine Art from 1962 to 1967 in Halifax at the Nova Scotia School of Art (1963-1964), at the Montreal Museum of Fine Arts school (sculpture, 1966) and at the Vancouver School of Art (painting, 1967).
-He has exhibited his work since 1967 extensively in Canada, USA, Korea and Europe.
-He taught sculpture at NSCAD University in Halifax for 26 years and is based in LaHave, Nova Scotia, and Pietrasanta, Italy.
+He has exhibited his work since 1967 extensively in Canada, USA, South Korea and Europe.
+He taught sculpture at NSCAD University in Halifax for 26 years and is based in Lunenburg County, Nova Scotia, and Pietrasanta, Italy.
+By the late 1980s, Greer adapted the stone carving process by applying conceptual and post-minimalist ideas to his art which inspired many young artists in the "Halifax Sculpture" movement.

 He views sculpture as his language and tries to engage the viewer in his work.
 Greer has had the admiration of his artist-peers for many years, as the following quote from Ron Shuebrook, writing in 1987, suggests.